JUN 21-26, 2026 (4 spots left)

 There's a version of your voice you haven't met yet.

-It lives underneath the noise the editing-while-you-write, the voice in your head that asks "but will they get it?" before you've even finished the sentence.
+It lives underneath the noise, the editing-while-you-write, the voice in your head that asks "but will they get it?" before you've even finished the sentence.

 We'll use adventure as a doorway to accessing deeper layers of creativity.
 We'll learn to trust the ideas that feel too big, too honest, too much.
 We'll discover how to write from the place where your expertise meets your intuition, where your story becomes something that serves not just you, but everyone who needs to hear it.